msg-byu/pyrelate/README.md

 `pip install annoy`

 ## How to use gblearn
-[Here](https://jayclark24.gitbook.io/gblearn/) is a tutorial to getting started with using gblearn.
+See the 'tutorials' folder for tutorials to get started with using gblearn.

 ## Citing